Information via DarkSky.org

 According to the 2016 groundbreaking “World Atlas of Artificial Night Sky Brightness,” 80% of the world’s population lives under skyglow.
 In the US and Europe, 99% of the public can’t experience a natural night.

-If you want to find out how bad light pollution is where you live, use this interactive map created from the”World Atlas” data or the NASA Blue Marble Navigator for a bird’s eye view of the lights in your town.
-Google Earth users can download an overlay also created from the “World Atlas” data.
+If you want to find out how bad light pollution is where you live, use this interactive atlas of artificial sky brightness created from the ”World Atlas” data or the NASA Blue Marble Navigator for a bird’s eye view of the lights in your town.
 And don’t forget to check out the Globe at Night interactive light pollution map data created with eight years of data collected by citizen scientists.

 Effects of Light Pollution